 The structure of the course days is almost always the same.
-Class starts at 9:00am via Zoom.
-Theory is explained until 11:30pm, after which you will take your lunch and work on an assignment individually or in groups.
-At 13:00pm, class starts again and you will present the assignment prepared.
-On these days, class ends at 14:00pm.
-On three days, there is no afternoon program, as you will be working on an assignment alone and/or to give you some time to prepare for the course and exam (usually days 1 and 9).
-The final day, day 10, will be the closing day consisting of the individual final assignment (exam), virtual handing out of the certificates and closing drinks.
-The essay exam will take place from 09:00am-11:30am and we will have the virtual certificate ceremony at 11:30pm.
+Class starts at 9:30am.
+Theory is explained until 12:00pm, after which you will take your lunch and work on an assignment individually or in groups.
+At 13:30pm, class starts again and you will present the assignment prepared.
+On these days, class ends at 14:30pm.
+On two days, there is no afternoon program, as you will be working on an assignment alone and/or to give you some time to prepare for the course and exam (usually days 1 and 9).
+In addition, we aim to go on an excursion to an organisation that works on addressing CRSV and/or human trafficking on one day (to be determined).
+The final day, day 10, will be the closing day consisting of the individual final assignment (exam), handing out of the certificates and closing drinks.
+The essay exam will take place from 09:30am-12:00am and we will have the certificate ceremony at 12:00pm.

 English proficiency (spoken and written) is required.